kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   access to sensitive data.
 Alternatively, you can use basic authentication with a username and password.

-## Deploy Kubeflow
+<a id="prepare-environment"></a>
+## Prepare your environment

-Follow these steps to deploy Kubeflow:
+Follow these steps to download kfctl (the Kubeflow installer) and set some handy environment variables:

-1. Create user credentials.
-You only need to run this command once:

-    ```
-    gcloud auth application-default login
-    ```

-1. Create environment variables for your access control services:

-    ```
-    # If using Cloud IAP, create environment variables from the
-    # OAuth client ID and secret that you obtained earlier:
-    export CLIENT_ID=<CLIENT_ID from OAuth page>
-    export CLIENT_SECRET=<CLIENT_SECRET from OAuth page>

-    # If using basic authentication, create environment variables for
-    # username and password:
-    export KUBEFLOW_USERNAME=<your username>
-    export KUBEFLOW_PASSWORD=<your password>
-    ```

-1. Download a `kfctl` release from the
+1. Download a kfctl release from the
   [Kubeflow releases page](https://github.com/kubeflow/kubeflow/releases/).

 1. Unpack the tar ball: